alcounit/selenosis/README.md

-      --service-name string                  kubernetes service name for browsers (default "seleniferous") --browser-wait-timeout duration        time in seconds that a browser will be ready (default 30s) --session-wait-timeout duration        time in seconds that a session will be ready (default 1m0s) --session-iddle-timeout duration       time in seconds that a session will iddle (default 5m0s) --session-retry-count int              session retry count (default 3) --graceful-shutdown-timeout duration   time in seconds  gracefull shutdown timeout (default 30s) --image-pull-secret-name string        secret name to private registry
+      --service-name string                  kubernetes service name for browsers (default "seleniferous") --browser-wait-timeout duration        time in seconds that a browser will be ready (default 30s) --session-wait-timeout duration        time in seconds that a session will be ready (default 1m0s) --session-idle-timeout duration        time in seconds that a session will idle (default 5m0s) --session-retry-count int              session retry count (default 3) --graceful-shutdown-timeout duration   time in seconds  gracefull shutdown timeout (default 30s) --image-pull-secret-name string        secret name to private registry